 The Cult of Serapis was promoted by Ptolemy I Sotar (Ptolemaic dynasty) as a means of fostering harmony between his Egyptian and Greek subjects.
-The god combined Osiris and the Apis Bull (the sacred bull of Memphis) with aspects of the Greek gods Zeus (the king of the gods), Dionysus (also known as Bacchus, the god of wine), Helios (the personificartion of the Sun), Hades (the god of the underworld) and Asklepios (god of medcine).
-Linguistically, his name is the result of the fusion of Osiris and Apis, and there is evidence that a cult of Osarapis existed before the Ptolemaic Period, but the Ptolemaic verison was a much more Greek conception.
+The god combined Osiris and the Apis Bull (the sacred bull of Memphis) with aspects of the Greek gods Zeus (the king of the gods), Dionysus (also known as Bacchus, the god of wine), Helios (the personification of the Sun), Hades (the god of the underworld) and Asklepios (god of medicine).

-Serapis was depicted as a Gman with an elaborate Greek hairstyle wearing Greek style robes and a full beard.
-He often wears a corn modius or sheaf on his head. less often, he is depicted as aserpent in recognition of his connection with the underworld and fertility.
+Serapis was depicted as a man with an elaborate Greek hairstyle wearing Greek style robes and a full beard.
+He often wears a corn modius or sheaf on his head.
+Less often, he is depicted as a serpent in recognition of his connection with the underworld and fertility.

 - Bard, Kathryn (2008) An introduction to the Archaeology of Ancient Egypt